CourtneyDL/TaskScheduler/README.md

 # TaskScheduler
 A Node.js command line utility for scheduling tasks by determining their execution order in relation to a set of dependencies.

-The tool can be run as follows:
+The tool can be run from its root directory as follows:
 ```
 node . <tasks> <dependencies>
 node . "a,b,c" "a => b, b => c"